greg-raven/Impeachment-Chronicles/_posts/2020-04-24-trump-owes-tens-of-millions-to-bank-of-china.md

 ---
-title: 'Trump owes tens of millions to Bank of China'
+title: "Trump owes tens of millions to Bank of China"
 layout: post
 author:
 - Marc Caputo